Uberi/botty-bot-bot-bot/README.md

                             (e.g., "wing night", "nuggets").

 `example-process-history.sh` is a Bash script that shows a sample usage of this utility, filtering out messages in the channel `#general` that include the phrase "wing night" or "nuggets", sorted alphabetically by username.

+### `utils/export-history-to-db.py`

+`utils/export-history-to-db.py` is a standalone utility that, when run, exports an entire history directory (downloaded using something like `utils/download-history.py`) to a single Sqlite3 database, defaulting to `history.db` in the same directory as the script.

 License
 -------